 O’s insider for MASNSports.com, Steve Melewski, joined the show with updates on some of the Birds’ walking wounded — Adam Jones and Jonathan Schoop among them.

 Tuesday’s win gave Ubaldo Jimenez his sixth win of the season.
 The six wins matches his total for the entire 2014 season.

-Jim Duquette joined Ed and Steve to talk about the first place Orioles.
+Jim Duquette joined Ed and Ken to talk about the O’s and some other MLB topics.

 Offensive problems could again crop up Tuesday night against the Baltimore Orioles, who sent the Red Sox into a tailspin with a dominant sweep earlier this month.